Garypls/OrbitLink/README.txt

 1. Running OrbitLink:
    - After downloading OrbitLink, extract the folder somewhere and simply double-click the `orbitlink.exe` file to launch the application.
-Make sure Destiny 2 is started and you're sitting in Orbit while running in “Windowed Fullscreen / Borderless”.
+Make sure Destiny 2 is started and you're sitting in orbit while running in “Windowed Fullscreen / Borderless”.

-2. Join a Fireteam Using Hotkey:
+2. Join a Fireteam Using the Hotkey:
-   - Copy a valid Bungie ID (e.g., Player#1234) from a LFG post, message or username from Discord.
+   - Mouse-over a Bungie ID (e.g., Player#1234) from a post in Disocrd.
    - Press the assigned hotkey (default is `F4`).
    - OrbitLink will automatically join the fireteam using the copied Bungie ID.